dominodatalab/docker-registry-cleaner/README.md

 This project was created to automate the deletion of unused Compute Environments in Domino's Docker registry using Skopeo, and builds upon an existing script that was written to migrate all images from one registry to another.

-Over time, Domino has stored Compute Environments in Docker with two naming conventions:
+Domino stores Compute Environments in Docker with two naming conventions:
 `<server>:5000/domino-<computeEnvironmentId>:<revision>`
-and
-`<server>5000/dominodatalab/environment:<computeEnvironmentId>-<revision>`
+is an older format and `<server>5000/dominodatalab/environment:<computeEnvironmentId>-<revision>` is found in newer Domino instances.
+If a Domino instance has upgraded over time, older environment revisions may have the first format, while newer revisions may have the second.

-Because these naming conventions differ (in one, the tag is the revision number, while the other combines the Compute Environment's ID with the revision number), we need two different methods to list and delete the tags for any one environment.
+Because these naming conventions differ (in one, the tag is just the revision number, while in the other, the tag is the Compute Environment's ID and the revision number), we need two different methods to list and delete the tags for any one environment.

 If you know your environment images are all in one repository (on a newer instance, or one that never adopted the newer naming convention), consider commenting out the sections of code that relate to the other naming convention, for speed and reliability.

-### Note:
-If a Domino instance has upgraded over time, older environment revisions may have the first format, while newer revisions may have the latter.

 # Usage
 The script needs three things to run: